 - Next, click Settings and then Asset Tracking Settings.

-- Under the Virtual Machines tab, check the "Allow Asset Tracking to report on Windows Virtual Machines" box and click OK.
+- Under the Virtual Machines tab, select the "Allow Asset Tracking to report on Windows Virtual Machines" checkbox and click OK.

 Note: If no information shows up under the Assets Tab for a virtual machine, then it will also not be in the report and will not show in IT Glue.

 - Navigate to Account > Integrations and click +New.